Improving Decontamination for Material Transfer Spaces

 Isolators

 The environment inside an isolator provides a sterile space, while also maintaining containment.
 Isolators are used in many applications, from fill-finish drug manufacturing to research with select agents, or for breeding germ-free animal models.
 Isolators are completely sealed off from the outside world, with researchers passing materials through a sterile portal and placing their hands into gloves sealed into the isolator in order to manipulate the materials/objects inside the isolator.
-The most efficient and reliable way to clean an isolator is with a decontamination unit that can be integrated into the isolator directly, such as the CURIS 7000ei.
+The most efficient and reliable way to decontaminate an isolator is with a decontamination unit that can be integrated into the isolator directly, such as the CURIS 7000ei, before or aftermarket.
 Multiple isolators and closed systems in animal life science, university research, Pharma, and healthcare are enjoying effective decontamination with CURIS System.

 Transfer Chambers

 Transfer chambers have a built-in decontamination cycle for the items that are placed inside.
-Once the items are placed in the chamber and the doors are sealed, hydrogen peroxide vapor can be circulated throughout the chamber to kill microorganisms that are present.
-CURIS Integration Transfer chamberCURIS mounted nozzle integrationThese pass-through chambers can come in different sizes depending upon the material size and throughput requirements.
-For high throughput scenarios, the material transfer space can be a room configured with interlocking pass through doors and appropriate sealing mechanisms creating an efficacious decontamination environment.
+Once the items are placed in the chamber and the doors are sealed, vaporous hydrogen peroxide can be circulated throughout the chamber to kill microorganisms that are present.
+These material transfer/ pass-through chambers can come in different sizes depending on the material size and throughput requirements.
+For high throughput scenarios, the material transfer space can be a room configured with interlocking pass-through doors and appropriate sealing mechanisms creating an efficacious decontamination environment.
 For small materials, a pass-through box is typical.
-Laboratories and vivariums around the globe trust CURIS as their choice method for decontamination of material transfer chambers.
+Laboratories, vivariums, and pharmaceutical manufacturing facilities around the globe trust CURIS as their choice method for decontamination of material transfer chambers.
+CURIS offers both fixed and "port-in" portable options for this application.

 Transfer Rooms

-Transfer via Pass Throughs
+Transfer via Pass-Throughs

 Pass boxes, or pass-through hatches, are small structures that enable tools and items to be passed from a “dirtier” to a “cleaner” space without a person having to physically enter the space.
 Items bound for a pass-through are often securely wrapped, often in several layers, and the contaminated wrapping must be wiped down with sporicidal wipes before the object can enter the chamber[3].
 Pass boxes can be static, semi-active, or active (sometimes called dynamic).
-Pass through transferA static pass box is one that lacks its own ventilation system.
+A static pass box is one that lacks its own ventilation system.
 By contrast, both semi-active and active pass boxes have their own specialized HEPA filters, and active pass boxes also have their own air supply[4].
 Active pass boxes are used most often for passing objects from cleanrooms to the outside world[5], while semi-active pass boxes can be used either for passing objects out of the cleanroom or passing them from one cleanroom to another[6].
-CURIS integrated hydrogen peroxide technology is ideal to successfully treat these environments, whether closed or open systems including the hepa filtration, if needed[7].
+CURIS' integrated no-heat vapor system using hydrogen peroxide technology has successfully treated these environments, whether closed or open systems including the hepa filtration, if needed[7].

 Types of Decontamination for Material Transfer Spaces